<!DOCTYPE html>

 callbacks=[tf.keras.callbacks.LearningRateScheduler(lr_function, verbose=1)], verbose=False)

-You can also use lambda functions to define your schedule
+You can also use lambda functions to define your schedule given an epoch.

 # Train the model with a difference schedule